 - Failing to make country-specific payments.

-Payroll teams may need to grapple with complex statutory payments the calculation of holiday accruals, for example, can be particularly complicated in some countries as well as paying benefits that are customary rather than legal requirements (a particular issue in Latin American countries such as Brazil) - Non-compliance.
-If organizations move too quickly in a new country, there is a greater risk of non-compliance with set-up requirements, such as registration of a new entity with statutory authorities, tax and social security bodies - Inability to run payroll.
+Global payroll teams may need to grapple with complex statutory payments the calculation of holiday accruals, for example, can be particularly complicated in some countries as well as paying benefits that are customary rather than legal requirements (a particular issue in Latin American countries such as Brazil, for example). - Non-compliance.
+If organisations move too quickly in a new country, there is a greater risk of non-compliance with setup requirements, such as registration of a new entity with statutory authorities, tax and social security bodies. - Inability to run payroll.
 In extreme cases, the acquiring payroll function may be unable to set up its systems in time to process payroll for acquired employees.
-One respondent had to estimate salaries on the basis of previous payrolls, with the expectation that differences in allowances and deductions would be corrected in future payroll runs.
-This of course has cash implications (since overpayments may need to be recovered over time); may lead to potential losses if employees leave while still owing money; causes reputational damage for the acquiring organization; and generates long-term work for payroll in handling employee queries and managing amendments
+One respondent had to estimate salaries based on previous payrolls, with the expectation that differences in allowances and deductions would be corrected in future payroll runs.
+This of course has cash implications (since overpayments may need to be recovered over time); may lead to potential losses if employees leave while still owing money; causes reputational damage for the acquiring organisation; and generates long-term work for payroll in handling employee queries and managing amendments. - Inability to make payments.
+Similarly, if bank accounts are not set up quickly and correctly, it may not be possible to make payments in some countries.
+This is a particular risk in countries that require payments to be made from specific in-country banks, and tales of payroll managers boarding planes with suitcases full of cash are not just apocryphal.
+Organisations that have existing regional or global relationships with third party payment providers, either direct or through their payroll provider, may find they are able to set up payment procedures more quickly.